When you buy through links on our site, we may earn an affiliate commission. Learn more

 Instead of showing every private message, Aura flags concerning content and provides summaries.
 You’ll be notified of red flags like self-harm language, threats, or inappropriate image sharing, helping you act early if needed.

-Protection Against Online Predators and Cyberbullying: Aura uses AI to scan for signs of predatory behavior and cyberbullying across texts, emails, and social media.
+Protection Against Online Predators and Cyberbullying: Aura uses AI to scan for signs of predatory behaviour and cyberbullying across texts, emails, and social media.
 You’ll get alerts for:

 Each alert includes an explanation and conversation tips to help you talk with your child.
 This tool doesn’t replace parenting, but it supports proactive discussions about digital safety.